Fantom-Factory/afColdFeet/readme.md

         background-image: url(../images/pretty.png);
     }

-Then, under Adler-32, it will be served under the wrong digest.
+Then, under Adler-32 and path transformations, `pretty.png` will be served under the wrong digest.
 This is because if your CSS file is served under:

     /coldFeet/x9x9x9/css/styles.css